RishabhBoop/info2_projects/README.md

 # Info2 Projects
 This is a repo for all of my Info2 Project code for the Semester SS25
+## GameServer
+This is a simple game server that allows you to play games against other players or against an AI.
+[Here](./GameServer/README.md) is the documentation for the project.
 ## MCT_checkers
 This Project implements the Monte Carlo Search Tree algorithm for the game "checkers".
 [Here](./MCTS_checkers/README.md) is the documentation for the project.